neondatabase/website/content/docs/guides/branch-archiving.md

 **No action is required to unarchive a branch.
 It happens automatically.**

-Connecting to an archived branch, querying it , or performing some other action that accesses the branch will trigger the unarchive process.
-Connection times and query times may be slower while a branch is being unarchived.
+Connecting to an archived branch, querying it, or performing some other action that accesses it will trigger the unarchive process.
+Connection times and query times may be slower while a branch is unarchived.

-The following actions will automatically unarchive a branch, transfers the branch's data from archive storage back to regular Neon storage:
+The following actions will automatically unarchive a branch, transferring the branch's data from archive storage back to regular Neon storage:

 - Connecting to or querying the branch from a client or application
 - Querying the branch from the Neon SQL Editor